rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/1_outline_submitted.md

 LO2 + LO3

 You're working at CodeWave Inc., where the DevOps team is migrating infrastructure to Kubernetes.
-You’ve been asked to deploy SonarQube on Minikube, and manage the entire setup using code stored in a GitHub repository.
+You've been asked to deploy SonarQube on Minikube, and manage the entire setup using code stored in a GitHub repository.

 Scenario:

-You’re responsible for defining a Kubernetes-native deployment of SonarQube using YAML files, version-controlling them on GitHub, and automating validation via GitHub Actions.
+You're responsible for defining a Kubernetes-native deployment of SonarQube using YAML files, version-controlling them on GitHub, and automating validation via GitHub Actions.

 Challenge: